Sunday, January 29, 2023

 We walked down the street to Chick-fil-A for breakfast.
 I ordered a free cookie and Lemonade.

-We walked to Coopers Riverside Park where we saw several homeless people sleeping.
-We also saw our Cruise ship docked in the Bay.
+We walked to Coopers Riverside Park, where several homeless people were sleeping.
+We also saw our Cruise ship, doBayd, in the bay.

-Earlier this morning we had watched the Cruise ship come into the bay.
+Earlier this morning, we had watched the Cruise ship coBayinto the bay.

-We walked back to the hotel to take the shuttle(that held about 10 people including luggage) with several other people to the terminal.
+We returned to the hotel to take the shuttle(about 10 people, including luggage) with several other people to the terminal.

 We got in line to be processed with passports, tickets, and proof of vaccines for COVID-19.

-Mobile had a farewell party for the crew and captain with Girls dressed in Antebellum gowns with music playing.
-Many were getting their pictures taken with the Cruise Ambassador John Head and ship captain Michele Coppola.
+Mobile had a farewell party for the crew and captain, with girls dressed in Antebellum gowns and music playing.
+Many took pictures with the Cruise Ambassador, John Head, and ship captain Michele Coppola.

 Cruise Ambassador John Head and Ships Captain Michele Coppola.